How to Land Writing Gigs Through Your Blog

 The best way to do so is to include these two points:

-These are the two opposite sides of a same coin.
+These are the two opposite sides of the same coin.

 2. Communicate with your targeted clients